EastfordCommunicator/website/articles/34/9/boston-marathon-fundraiser.md

-CUTLINE: *Courtesy photo*

-1\.

-Eastford resident Allison Glasser will be running in the 130^th^ Boston Marathon on April 20, and will be raising money for Mass General Hospital.

-2\.

-Allison Glasser has been an Eastford resident for the past six months, and said the town already has a special place in her heart.

-HEAD: Running down a dream
+---

-SUB HEAD: Eastford resident takes aim at Boston Marathon
+title: Running Down a Dream: Eastford Resident takes Aim at Boston Marathon
+author: Randal Chinnock
+---

-JUMP HEAD: 'My only goal is to inspire others and to give back'
+*'My only goal is to inspire others and to give back'*

-BY RANDAL CHINNOCK

-SPECIAL TO THE COMMUNICATOR

 EASTFORD --- Allison Glasser had no idea what life was going to bring her when she moved to Eastford six months ago.
 She works as a private